crotundu/horror-corp/README.md

 Visit the [Nx Documentation](https://nx.dev) to learn more.

 ## Dev notes

-Run `nx g @nx-go/nx-go:app api2 --useGoWork` to create a new Go app.
+Run `nx g @nx-go/nx-go:app api --useGoWork` to create a new Go app.
 The `--useGoWork` will create a **go.work** workspace file that allows maintaining multiple go.mod files (per app).